intelsdi-x/snap-plugin-collector-mysql/METRICS.md

 # snap collector plugin - mysql

 ## Collected Metrics
-his plugin has the ability to gather the following metrics:
+This plugin has the ability to gather the following metrics:

 Namespace | Description
 ----------|-----------------------